 Unlike Organization characters, who might want to use a weaker Gear to get a favourable pattern or ability set, bonus characters have no reason to take a weaker weapon once they’ve got access to the stronger ones!
 Sadly, this dramatically cuts down on any strategy involved in your character build.
 The only strategy involved is in the late and post-game, where you have to debate whether you want to go with the ++ version of your character’s default weapon or if you want to switch over to the specialized late- and post-game Gears I mentioned in the previous paragraph.

 Riku’s Soul Eater grants him the following abilities: 1.
 Striker, 2.
 Grand Slam, and 3.
 Critical Boost.
-Critical Boost’s not so bad, but this trio of abilties still don’t differentiate Riku much from other generic combat characters.
+Critical Boost’s not so bad, but this trio of abilities doesn’t differentiate Riku much from other generic combat characters.
 Also notable: while Organization members have an innate resistance to their personal element, and all other Bonus Characters have Light resistance identical to Roxas and Xion, Riku, on the other hand… has no innate elemental resistances.
 It’s not the worst downside I’ve ever seen, but since he’s the only character with this deficit, you could still use it to make the argument that it makes him the worst character in the game.
 Good job, Rik’.
 Good on ya.

 On the plus side, you can finally have that Smash Bros-style dream duel between Riku and Marluxia that you never got to play in CoM, and that’s pretty cool.